-Students show their appreciation for the efforts of those who give their time and talents to make the school a better place.
+We show appreciation for the efforts of those who give their time and talents to make the community a better place.

 The learner will:

-- brainstorm ways to show appreciation for workers at school.
+- brainstorm ways to show appreciation for others.

 - create a card, picture, poem, letter, note, artwork, etc. to give in appreciation.